-5.10 Gender Consultations
+5.11 Gender Consultations

 Individual interviews and consultation meetings were conducted with females of the affected community especially vulnerable and disable, to efficiently involve them in participatory process.
-Gender consultation meetings and interviews were conducted randomly with 25 women during the month of April 2022 along the proposed alignment in the Col. .
-The gender survey was conducted in addition to the socioeconomic survey to ensure adequate representation of women of the affected population.
+Gender consultation meetings and interviews were conducted randomly with 50 women during month of April 2022.
+The sample size for the socioeconomic survey was 94.
+In The gender survey was conducted in addition to the socioeconomic survey and a sample size of 50 was selected for the women to ensure more than 50% representation of women of the affected population.

-Gender expert contacted females through door-to-door survey and through communication with community representatives of Sewerage Scheme.
-The tool used for gender consultation meetings has been attached as Annex-IV.
-The representatives contacted with HH Heads to engage women in all consultative sessions.
+Gender expert contacted females through door-to-door survey and through communication with community representatives of Katchi Abadi.
+The tool used for gender consultation meetings has been attached as Annex-X. The representatives contacted with HH Heads to engage women in all consultative sessions.
 To hold the sessions/meetings, females were informed one day before the meeting to assemble in the selected venue.
 The venue was selected which were easily accessible to all women.
-The meetings held mostly at Community Centers.
-The representatives played a positive role in information dissemination to local females including vulnerable and disable of sewerage schemes.
+The meetings held mostly at worship places, i.e., churches.
+The representatives played a positive role in information dissemination to local females including vulnerable and disable of Katchi Abadi.
 In the meetings females expressed their apprehensions and opinions freely.
 The women of project area were proactive in participation and showed their significant support for project execution.
-Photo log of gender consultation meetings in all sewerage schemes has been attached as Annex-VII.
+Photo log of gender consultation meetings in all Katchi Abadi has been attached as Annex-XI.